Roger Minick

-Early years
+Early life and education

 Roger Minick was born in Ramona, Oklahoma, and grew up in the Ozarks of Arkansas.
 In 1956 his family moved to Southern California, where he lived until he was twenty years old.
 From 1964 to 1969 Minick attended the University of California, Berkeley, graduating with a BA in History in 1969.
 While at UC Berkeley, Minick began an apprenticeship in photography at the ASUC Studio, a student arts facility on the UC campus.

+Early career

 From 1965 to 1975, Minick worked on staff at the ASUC Studio, eventually becoming Director from 1971 to 1975.

 It was at the ASUC Studio when Minick began his first photo project, a documentary project in black and white on the land and people of the Sacramento-San Joaquin River Delta in California.
-A resulting book, Delta West (Scrimshaw Press, 1969), an award-winning book which was listed as one of “Fifty Best Books of the Year” by the American Institute of Graphic Arts, AIGA, was published in 1970.
-Also in that same year, Life Magazine published an image from Delta West, titled “Cheng’s Hands, 1966ʺ.
+A resulting book, Delta West (Scrimshaw Press, 1969), an award-winning book which was listed as one of "Fifty Best Books of the Year" by the American Institute of Graphic Arts, AIGA, was published in 1970.
+Also in that same year, Life Magazine published an image from Delta West, titled "Cheng's Hands, 1966".

-For Minick’s next photo project on the rural Ozark Mountains of Arkansas begun in 1969, he received a Guggenheim Fellowship in 1972.
+For Minick's next photo project on the rural Ozark Mountains of Arkansas begun in 1969, he received a Guggenheim Fellowship in 1972.
 At the completion of this project a book resulted, titled Hills of Home (Scrimshaw Press, 1975; Ballantine Books, 1976), which was a collaboration with his father Bob Minick who wrote a text consisting of stories and remembrances from the Ozarks.
 Also included in the book were etchings and lithographs by photographer Leonard Sussman.

-While at the Studio, in addition to co-designing his own book Delta West (with photographer Dave Bohn), and designing his own book Hills of Home, Minick worked with other photographers designing their books: Margo Davis' Antigua Black (1973), Richard Misrach's Telegraph 3 AM (1974), and Steve Fitch’s Diesels and Dinosaurs (1976).
+While at the Studio, in addition to co-designing his own book Delta West (with photographer Dave Bohn), and designing his own book Hills of Home, Minick worked with other photographers designing their books: Margo Davis' Antigua Black (1973), Richard Misrach's Telegraph 3 AM (1974), and Steve Fitch's Diesels and Dinosaurs (1976).

-Mid-Career Years
+Mid-career years

-The year 1974 marked a turning point in Minick’s photography, when his photographic interests shifted from the rural landscape to the urban landscape.
+The year 1974 marked a turning point in Minick's photography, when his photographic interests shifted from the rural landscape to the urban landscape.
 Images for his "The Southland Series", consisting of freeways, vernacular architecture, and portraits of people at fast-food outlets and shopping plazas in Southern California, were made between 1974 and 1976.